JetBrains/kotlin/js/npm/templates/kotlin-test/README.md

 # Kotlin Test

+> [!WARNING]
+> This package has been deprecated.
+>
+> Kotlin/JS does not currently support working with npm packages.

 The `kotlin-test` module is used by the [Kotlin/JS](https://kotlinlang.org/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.html) compiler output for performing assertions in tests, independently of the test framework being used.